-Assistant Professor: Dr. James F. Liotta (Philosophy) Additional faculty members from cooperating departments.
+Assistant Professor: Dr. James F. Liotta (Philosophy)

 The minor in Twentieth Century Thought and Expression is designed to provide the student with a broad background in some of the leading intellectual currents of this century and their impact on artistic and cultural developments.